Graduate certificate: literary translation

-The certificate complements students' primary graduate training to allow them to:
+The Certificate in Literary Translation complements students' primary graduate training to allow them to:

-- become more firmly grounded in comparative literature or contemporary international writing;
+- become more firmly grounded in comparative literature or contemporary international writing,

-- take advantage of the synergy between creative writing and literary translation as part of their personal writing life; and
+- take advantage of the synergy between creative writing and literary translation as part of their personal writing life, and

 - develop stronger competencies in translation as a method of scholarly inquiry and pedagogy.